DevOps Needs Security Champions

 To find out more about the overall success of these Security Champions Programs, ZeroNorth recently surveyed a broad swath of security and development professionals.
 Turns out, 84% of those respondents believe a Security Champions Program can bolster the integrity of software while also improving relationships between these two teams.
 These findings signal some significant changes for the future, ones with the power to successfully bring security and development together through a centralized authority.

 Developers are forced to trade security for speed to accelerate product development and meet ambitious timelines.
 In fact, 65% of DevOps professionals say the pressure to develop applications faster than ever is real and not slowing down, a belief also supported by 50% of AppSec professionals.
 Developers and security teams also agree on what challenges keep their application security posture from being fully effective.
 Both groups concede the growth in vulnerabilities is the biggest deterrent to achieving a stronger posture.
 As security scanning increases, so too does the number of found vulnerabilities, and developers face a constant stream of remediation tickets.
 This reality combined with the pressure to release new applications can lead to vulnerability overload, making effective application security harder to achieve.
-A dedicated Security Champion can ensure these issues are resolved throughout the entire process, from code commit to build to deployment.
+A dedicated Security Champion can ensure these issues are resolved throughout the entire process, from code commit to build and throughout the DevOps deployment strategy.